alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

-## Pahase III: efficasy in large patient population
+## Phase III: efficasy in large patient population
 This stage lasts several years  with >1000 patients in several countries, so multiple test sites are required.
 These are large-scale studies that aim to confirm the drug’s efficacy, monitor side effects, and compare the drug to standard treatments.

 The drug is tested in a much larger and more diverse patient population.